-12. Describe any other legal experience, not stated above, that you would like to bring to the attention of the Commission.
+12. Describe any other legal experience, not stated above, that you would like to bring to the attention of the Council.

-13. List all prior occasions on which you have submitted an application for judgeship to the Judicial Nominating Commission or any predecessor commission or body.
+13. List all prior occasions on which you have submitted an application for judgeship to the Governor's Council for Judicial Appointments or any predecessor commission or body.
 Include the specific position applied for, the date of the meeting at which the body considered your application, and whether or not the body submitted your name to the Governor as a nominee.